workkkfor2012/gemini-coder/README.md

 All manually selected folders and files are always attached in context for web chats, code completions and file refactorings.
 Gemini Coder initializes Gemini, AI Studio and 10+ other chatbots, hands-free.
 Whenever you're happy with a chat response, integrate suggested changes with the codebase with a single click.

-Cut your AI spendings to 0 with Gemini Coder today!
+Cut down on your AI spending with Gemini Coder today!

 Not affiliated with Google.